Roger Binny: Administration

-Man of the Match awards
+In December 2023, BCCI President Roger Binny was appointed chairperson of an eight-member committee specifically designed to bolster and guide the development of the Women’s Premier League (WPL).

 In popular culture

-Bollywood Director Kabir Khan has made a sports drama film named 83 about India's first world cup win in 1983 at Lord's, in which, Nishant Dahiya plays the role of Roger Binny.
+Bollywood Director Kabir Khan has made a sports drama film named 83 about India's first World Cup win in 1983 at Lord's, in which Nishant Dahiya plays the role of Roger Binny.